Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

 }
 ```

-Let's understand what it actually does by going through significant block:
+Let's understand what it actually does by going through each  significant block:

-* group the effects by their source(the instance's prototype)
+* group the effects by their source(the instance's prototype, the class which created the instance)
-  As you know, `groupBy` will return an observable for each **new key** found.
+  As you know, `groupBy` will return an **observable** for each **new key** found.
 Then, if a value whose key is not new arrives, `groupBy` will use an existing observable and will push this new value through it.
   The same thing happens here(`groupBy(getSourceForInstance)`), the key is the class that created this current instance, meaning that if there are 3 **distinct** effect classes, `groupBy` will emit 3 observables.
 * group the instances(the effects) by their identifiers